alynch/solar/hardware.md

  Borneo guys use the RODE.
 Gets well rated in reviews.

+ Extension cord for lavalier microphone:  eg. Rode SC1 TRRS Extension Cable for SmartLav+ Microphone, 20 Feet [this might allow the microphone to be situated independent of the other devices.
+Run the extension down tree. ]

 ## Tree Mount and Straps

  VOLT® Tree Strap Mounting Kit Brass.
 Ratcheting strap mounting kit for fast and secure fixture mounting in trees